Builder Licensing (Online)

 How do I plan my courses?

-All courses have a list of available dates for in-person sessions posted online for registration.
-In-class sessions are mandatory and exams are written during the same afternoon.
+All courses have a list of available dates for online sessions posted online for registration.
+Online (Webinar) sessions are mandatory and final exams need to be self-scheduled at any time following the online sessions.
 You should plan courses according to your own flexibility with the available dates shown online.

 There is no set order for the courses with the exception of the BC Building Code.
 If you are taking the BC Building Code course for licensing purposes then Part 1 must be taken before Part 2.